f-droid/fdroid-website/_docs/Reproducible_Builds.md

 in the recipe and configure it with: `flutter config --android-sdk <path>` as setting `ANDROID_SDK_ROOT` might not be enough.

+If the lib is not stripped properly, then debug info may be kept which usually has many paths.
+Enable strip can remove them.
+This can be done by setting NDK version correctly or pass `-s` to the linker.
+This can also be done manually, e.g., using `llvm-strip`.

 #### Embedded timestamps

 Embedded [timestamps](https://reproducible-builds.org/docs/timestamps/) are the